tonethar/IGME-430-Fall-2024/exercises/6-intro-to-express.md

 ---

-## V. Showing a "404 File Not Found" page
+## V. Showing a "404 File Not Found" message

 1) Really easy!
 Add a "wildcard route" - basically a fallthrough - that matches any path not matched by earlier code.
 - Put this code AFTER all of the other routes in **app.js**, and right before `app.listen(...)`